 May finishes with my year list on 218.
 At this stage in 1996 I was on 204 and finished on 289.
 In the last 7 months of 1996, however, I continued to travel widely throughout Britain twitching regularly and so I don’t expect to beat the 289 total.
 In 1998 I was on 179 at this stage and finished on 238 and so overall I think I’m well on track to beat my target of 250.

-Montagu’s Harrier – Everleigh to Collingbourne Ducis, Wiltshire – 3rd June 2019
+Montagu’s Harrier – Salisbury Plain, Wiltshire – 3rd June 2019

 Martin had arranged a trip out for Dad and Mark to try for Montagu’s Harrier in Wiltshire.
 I asked if I could tag along as an extra set of eyes to help find them.
 Montagu’s Harrier is probably Britain’s rarest breeding raptor and the closest site would be the chalk farmland around Salisbury Plain.
-Around seven pairs breed in Wiltshire and the area between Everleigh and Collingbourne Ducis has been reliable in recent years.
+Around seven pairs breed in Wiltshire.

 We parked up in the road side layby at around 8:45am and began scanning.
 We knew the rough area that a pair had returned to this year but not the precise location.
 On my first scan I managed to pick out a Stone Curlew and soon afterwards we saw a second.
 There were plenty of Corn Buntings singing from various posts and there were three or four Red Kites in the area.
 We also heard a Quail calling briefly from the crops.